 Pinnacle Peak Park has a moderate out and back 3.5 mile trail with the highest point on the peak at 2,889 feet.
 There are also rock climbing routes and interpretive displays along the way.
 Bikes and dogs are not permitted on the trail.

 Black Canyon Trail is 75+ miles of challenging off road trail connecting north Phoenix to the Prescott National Forest.
 This challenging trail is mostly used by mountain bike riders and runners.
 The trail winds through the Sonoran Desert and includes both saguaro forests and rocky canyons.
-Be alert to flash flood warnings as canyon washes in lower elevations may become dangerous in a matter of minutes.
+Be alert to flash flood warnings as canyon washes in lower elevations may become dangerous in a few short minutes.

 Riparian Preserve at Water Ranch is 110 acres of ponds and vegetative zones with 4.5 miles of easy walking, biking and horseback riding trails.
 Opportunities to view wildlife are promising with more than 295 bird species visiting throughout the year and fish, reptiles and amphibians making the preserve their home.
 Binoculars, cameras and field guides are highly recommended.